mdarora/BookStore_project/README.txt

 	-Added validation to the products class and migration added for it "20221122045855_AddValidationToProduct.cs" 1245
-	-Created Repository and IRepository file for Product class
+	-Created Repository and IRepository file for Product class 1248
+	-Added product repo files to UnitOfWork and IUnitOfWork